AFriendlyIrin/FFX-Info/docs/tech/data-files/index.md

 General data files header:

-{% for row in site.data.tech.data-files.general_headers -%}
+{% for row in site.data.tech.data-files.general_header -%}
 {%- if forloop.first -%}
 |{% for cell in row %} {{ cell[0] }} |{% endfor %}
 |{% for cell in row %} :---: |{% endfor %}